kronicnz/ESP32-Relay-X4-V1.1/README.md

 - Add resistor divider to GPIO36
 - Uncomment ADC sensor in YAML
-- Calibrate multiplier with multimeter for accuracy
+- Calibrate the multiplier with a multimeter for accuracy

 ---